RadwanJama01/VecSec/docs/TEST_EXPLANATIONS.md

 **What it tests**:
 - Function doesn't crash when vector_store is None
-- Falls back to mock metadata generator
+- Returns error metadata indicating vector store is unavailable
-- Returns valid results
+- Returns valid metadata structure (with "emb-error" ID)

-**Why it matters**: Handles edge case where vector store might not be initialized.
+**Why it matters**: Handles edge case where vector store might not be initialized, ensuring graceful error handling.

 ---